Desmond Hawkins: Career

 The political and artistic upheavals of the 1930s meant a proliferation of serious magazines.
-Desmond wrote for Purpose, The Listener, Time & Tide and the New Statesman.
+Hawkins wrote for Purpose, The Listener, Time & Tide and the New Statesman.
 He became literary editor of Purpose and of The New English Weekly, and T. S. Eliot made him fiction chronicler of his critical journal The Criterion.
-Before the Second World War Desmond had edited two books and had published two novels, the first of which was The Times's novel of the week.
+Before the Second World War Hawkins had edited two books and had published two novels, the first of which was The Times's novel of the week.

-Desmond also had programme ideas accepted by the BBC and 1936 saw his first appearance in Radio Times with a programme called A Nest of Singing Birds – an anthology he compiled of English poets on English birds.
+Hawkins also had programme ideas accepted by the BBC and 1936 saw his first appearance in Radio Times with a programme called A Nest of Singing Birds – an anthology he compiled of English poets on English birds.
 Working extensively for the BBC as a freelance, particularly on the Sunday programme Country Magazine and on the daily War Report, he was asked to join the Corporation's staff in Bristol in 1945 and soon became a features (i.e. documentary) producer.
-Desmond took the West Country to his heart and saw that among the assets of the region was the countryside and the wildlife.
+Hawkins took the West Country to his heart and saw that among the assets of the region was the countryside and the wildlife.
 Having had a lifelong love of birds and nature, it was decided he should try and develop programmes of this type.

-What followed eventually became the BBC Natural History Unit (known as Desmond's baby), having its origins in radio early in 1946 when Desmond designed a programme called The Naturalist, with the curlew's song as a signature tune.
+What followed eventually became the BBC Natural History Unit, having its origins in radio early in 1946 when Hawkins designed a programme called The Naturalist, with the curlew's song as a signature tune.
 This was followed by Birds In Britain, Birdsong of the Month and many more.
-Early in the 1950s, when television became able to attract a national audience, Desmond went to Lime Grove to learn the new trade, and with Peter Scott planned the long-running series of wildlife programmes, which Desmond named Look, because he felt television was about the opportunity to "look".
+Early in the 1950s, when television became able to attract a national audience, Hawkins went to Lime Grove to learn the new trade, and with Peter Scott planned the long-running series of wildlife programmes, which Hawkins named Look, because he felt television was about the opportunity to "look".

-In 1955 Desmond became Head of Programmes in Bristol, and Frank Gillard was promoted to be the West Region Controller.
+In 1955, Hawkins became Head of Programmes in Bristol, and Frank Gillard was promoted to be the West Region Controller.
 The two of them had enough clout in the BBC to establish in a formal sense in 1957 a specialist unit in the West Region to provide wildlife programmes for the national network – the Natural History Unit.

-As well as developing wildlife programmes for radio and TV, Desmond dramatised five of Thomas Hardy's major novels as serials and enlarged Hardy's global impact.
+As well as developing wildlife programmes for radio and television, Hawkins dramatised five of Thomas Hardy's major novels as serials and enlarged Hardy's global impact.
 His version of The Return of the Native won the Society of Authors' Radio Award for the best dramatisation of 1976.
 In 1978 he dramatised The Woodlanders to commemorate the 50th anniversary of Hardy's death, and this again won the award for the year's best dramatisation.